Zoom acquires AI translation startup Kites

 Kites

-Kites was founded in 2015 by Alex Waibel and Sebastian Stüker, a pair of faculty members at the Karlsruhe Institute of Technology.
-Waibel previously started the language technology group at Facebook, which would eventually become a part of the social network’s applied machine learning division.
-He’s also the founder of C-STAR, an international consortium for speech translation research, for which he served as chairman from 1998 to 2000.
+Kites was founded in 2015 by Alex Waibel and Sebastian Stüker, faculty members at the Karlsruhe Institute of Technology.
+Waibel previously started the language technology group at Facebook, which became a part of the social network’s applied machine learning division.
+Waibel is also the founder of C-STAR, an international consortium for speech translation research, for which he served as chairman from 1998 to 2000.

-Kites’ platform was originally designed as a tool to facilitate dialogue among international academic teams, but later broadened focus to become a general-purpose, AI-driven translation framework.
+Kites’ platform was originally designed as a tool to facilitate dialogue among international academic teams, but its focus was later broadened to become a general-purpose, AI-driven translation framework.

 A number of third-party tools already allow Zoom users to engage in multilingual conversations.
 There’s Ligmo, which supports around 80 languages and 100 language pairs in real time.
 Another popular plugin, Worldly, can understand and translate between 16 different languages.